CamilaSarmiento52/CamilaSarmiento52/README.md

 ---

 ## Results

+📌 Built a RAG assistant for contract clause research over 40 SEC material contracts: LangGraph agent, hybrid pgvector + full-text retrieval, and a code-level validation step that checks every citation against the retrieved text before the answer is shown to the user.
+Evaluated with RAGAS on a golden set of 40 hand-verified cases: 0 fabricated citations, 0.97 faithfulness on single-document questions.
+Deployed on Cloud Run with Langfuse tracing on every turn.

+📌 Built an agentic receipt-capture and expense-splitting system: a Telegram bot sends the receipt photo to a vision model, extracts the line items, asks the user to confirm each one, and writes the result to Supabase, Google Sheets, and Gmail.

 📌 Built a computational pathology pipeline predicting treatment response from H&E whole slide images using vision foundation models — AUC 0.788 on an 18-patient cohort, establishing proof of concept for a larger prospective study.